-laggards: Individuals who are slow or fail to adopt an innovation number of institutions and eventually spread or diffuse, becoming standard practice everywhere.
+Laggards: Individuals who are slow or fail to adopt an innovation to lower concentration.
+In the same way, innovative nursing practices frequently begin in a small number of institutions and eventually spread or diffuse, becoming standard practice everywhere.
 The model includes four major concepts: innovation, communication, time, and social system.
 Rogers (2003) defines diffusion as "the process by which (1) an innovation (2) is communicated through certain channels (3) over time (4) among the members of a social system" (p.
 11).
 An innovation is an idea, practice, or object that is perceived as new by an individual or other unit of adoption.
 Before adopting an innovation, individuals seek information about its advantages and disadvantages.

 Initially, only a minimal number of individuals, known as early adopters, embrace the innovation.
 With time, early adopters who are opinion leaders, through their interpersonal networks, become instrumental as the diffusion progresses through the social system.
-Those individuals who are slow or who fail to adopt the innovation are known as laggards.
+Those individuals who are slow or fail to adopt the innovation are known as laggards.
 In the scurvy example, it took about 200 years for the innovation to diffuse throughout the British Navy.
-You may also be surprised to see how long it has taken other things we take for granted to diffuse throughout American households (Table 1-3).
+You may also be surprised to see how long it has taken other things we take for granted to diffuse throughout American households (Figure 1-1).

-TABLE 1-3 Spread of Products to a Quarter of the Population
+FIGURE 1-1 Spread of Products to a Quarter of the Population